Watchers Council – Coven Room – Moments Later

-"I’m not sure I can kill anyone, a person I mean," Kennedy replied.
-"Demons are different.
-People…not so quick with the slayage there."
+“I’m not sure I can kill anyone, a person I mean,” Kennedy said.
+“Demons are different.
+People…not so quick with the slayage there.”

 “Here’s hoping you’ll never have to find out,” she said, raising her bottle and taking a drink.
 “Just remember, though, if it does come down to a choice…they won’t leave you alive.
 So if you pull that trigger, shoot to kill.”
 Kennedy looked visibly shaken at the prospect.
 Rowena then added, “But like I said, if I’m still around, I’ll handle it.
 Protecting slayers is what watchers do, or at least that’s what we’re supposed to do.”

 Rowena bit her lip and looked away.
-Kennedy didn’t press the point, as if understanding Rowena was thinking about another slayer other than herself.
+Kennedy didn’t press the point, as if understanding Rowena was thinking about a slayer other than herself.

 Watchers Council – Lobby – Moments Later

-Willow was holding Elizabeth in her arms while Xander carried little Martin.
-Giles and Buffy stood side-by-side talking as everyone moved in the same direction.
+Willow held Elizabeth in her arms, while Xander carried little Martin.
+Giles and Buffy stood side-by-side, talking, as everyone moved in the same direction.

-Willow scrunched her eyes for a moment.
-She saw Faith approaching men dressed in suits that she didn’t recognize.
+Willow scrunched her eyes for a moment when she saw Faith standing near the reception desk, being approached by two men dressed in suits that she didn’t recognize.

-"Hey, Buffy," she said as she began to hand over Elizabeth.
-"I’ll catch up to you guys in a few."
+“Hey, Buffy,” she said, handing over Elizabeth.
+“I’ll catch up to you guys in a few.”

-As the group headed toward the dining hall, Willow walked over toward Faith with a curious expression, intercepting the two men.
+As the rest of the group headed toward the dining hall, Willow walked over toward Faith with a curious expression, intercepting the two men.